sanderdemeyer/Astrofysische_Groep_1/README.md

     - RK4
     - Velocity Verlet
     - Yoshida 4
-    - RK45: called by a boolean, any of the above given integrators should be given for the ```integrator``` parameter!
+    - RK45: called by a boolean, any of the above given integrators can be given for the ```integrator``` parameter as the function won't work without this!
 * ```integrate_general```: This function takes some given N-body initial conditions and calculates their trajectories and total energy for a given maximum time using a given integrator and initial timestep.
 All integrators can be used with an adaptive timestep.
 This is essentially the same function as `integrate` with the only difference being that here the integrators are defined using Butcher tableau's.
 The available integrators are:
     - 3 over 8
     - Ralston4